Suitable Seating Requirements for California Employees

 In total, there are eighteen wage orders.
 Sixteen cover specific industries or occupations, one covers employees not covered by any other wage order, and one is a general minimum wage order.5 The IWC maintains a complete list of the wage orders on its website.

 The wage orders’ seating requirements first appeared in 1919.
-Back then, the seating requirements applied only to women and children.6 They have since been amended to apply to all employees regardless of age or gender.7
+Back then, they applied only to women and children.6 They have since been amended to apply to all employees regardless of age or gender.7

 Of the IWC’s sixteen industry- and occupation-specific wage orders, fourteen include an identical seating requirement: